How To Start A Car With A Bad Crankshaft Sensor?

 If you notice that your engine is misfiring, you know that your CKP sensor is faulty.

-The engine control unit will send a signal to the ignition system, which will then turn on the spark plugs.
+The engine control unit will signal the ignition system and turn on the spark plugs.
 If the spark plugs don’t ignite the air, the engine won’t start.
 If you ignore this problem, it can cause your engine to break down completely.

 Engine Vibrations Too High